hyzok-su/softbody-rod-2d/README.md

 # Overview

 This project is a Unity 2d softbody rod simulation program based on mass-spring system, additionally using joints, orthogonally decoupled damper, and topological tearing.
-By modifying the parameters, the framework can represent different material behaviors without changing topology, ranging from flexible rope-like motion to rigid beam-like structures and hinge-based pendulum motion.
+By modifying the parameters, the framework can represent different material behaviors, ranging from rope-like motion to beam-like structures and hinge-based pendulum motion.

 <img src="./docs/wholeSystemDemo.gif" width="30%"/>